 While some horse health issues are easy to spot.
 Horse parasites can often go undetected which is what makes them even more dangerous.
-Parasites can cause extensive internal damage in your horse’s digestive system before you even realize it.
+Parasites can cause extensive internal damage to your horse’s digestive system before you even realize it.
 Understanding the signs and symptoms of parasites in your horse could save your horse’s life.

 There are hundreds of parasites that can infect your horse.
 However, the three main types of horse parasites are stongyles, tapeworms, and roundworms.
 A parasite starts its lifecycle as an egg then matures to larvae before becoming a mature worm.
 Most frequently horses ingest parasites while grazing and the parasites mature in the horse’s intestine.
 Many parasites stay in the stomach or intestine of the horse.
 However, some species of parasites will attack other muscles and organs in the horse.